Contact Us

 3. Check to make sure that the display is working correctly.
 Try plugging the PC into a different display.
 If you do not have another monitor a TV with an HDMI port will work.

-4. If you are still experiencing issues click here for further assistance.
+4. If you are still experiencing issues contact us for further assistance.

 I am connecting via Ethernet (Wired)